 After reading through it, I knew immediately that it was a paper I would be referring to often.
 It is a view into the evidence for best supporting the health of higher weight people - an incredibly thorough look at the benefits of physical activity vs intentional weight loss.
 It cites 225 other papers, analyses, and meta-analyses.

-Before we get too far into this, while physical activity is one option for weight-neutral health-promoting behavior, there are many other options for weight neutral care that aren’t explored here (including things like sleep, and stress management) It’s also important that public health focuses on things like removing barriers to access and improving social determinants of health (including ending oppression) rather than fixating on the choices of individuals, or trying to make the individual’s choices the public’s business
+Before we get too far into this, while physical activity is one option for weight-neutral health-promoting behavior, there are many other options for weight neutral care that aren’t explored here (including things like sleep, and stress management) It’s also important that public health focuses on things like removing barriers to access and improving social determinants of health (including ending oppression) rather than fixating on the choices of individuals, or trying to make the individual’s choices the public’s business.

 Fitness is also not an appropriate intervention for all people, and often fat* people experience trauma around physical activity due to weight stigma that negatively impacts their relationship with fitness.
 And regardless of the possible health benefits, participation in fitness is never an obligation or barometer of worthiness.